LaurinStapf/vscode-laravel-artisan/README.md

 - This extension executes `php artisan` commands in your workspace
 - It supports **multiple Laravel installations** within a single VS Code workspace
 - The extension is designed to complement other Laravel or PHP intelligence extensions (e.g. Offical Laravel extension, PHP Intelephense)
-- Docker and WSL environments are fully supported
+- Docker and WSL environments are supported

 ## Supported Versions